16 Things Doctors Eat for Breakfast Every Day

 Ripal Shah, MD, clinical assistant professor at the Stanford University School of Medicine says she eats this breakfast whenever she’s “on the run.”It’s a great way to boost potassium, she points out, which is important for balancing sodium intake.
 In addition, the sweet and salty combo provides a quick energy boost, keeping her full until she can break for a snack or lunch.

 Chicago-based family medicine physician, Kavita Shanker-Patel, MD, considers nut butters in general to be a valuable (and quick) source of protein.
-Dr. Shanker-Patel likes to balance that protein with filling, high-fiber fruits, of which bananas are an obvious choice.
+Dr. Shanker-Patel likes to balance that protein with filling fruits that are a good source of fiber.
+Bananas are an obvious choice.
 (Don’t miss this round-up of the most filling fruits and veggies out there.)

 Oatmeal is also a popular choice among these doctors.
 Dr. Favini likes it with walnuts and chia seeds, which are full of healthy oils and protein, and blueberries, which are high in antioxidants.
 However, he often skips breakfast as part of an intermittent fasting program (more on that below).
 To maximize the fiber, Dr. Landsman only uses steel cut oats and adds ground flax seed and nut butter to make it even more healthy.
 And Dr. Robles uses oatmeal to make her Power Oats, which she finds “very satiating” in addition to being full of vitamins and minerals.
 To make Power Oats at home, start with 1/2 cup of rolled oats boiled in 1 cup of water and top with: